“I was facing my 2nd DUI within 7 years. K&B got my case to trial and was able to get it dismissed.”

 “Honestly, I thought this process would take a year — it took almost a week with GREAT results.
 I was facing NOT having a license for a year at best.
 I'm floored.”

-“I'd been with no license for over 7 years and, all thanks to Matt and his amazing assistants, they were able to get me back on track and on the road.
+“I'd been with no license for over 7 years and, all thanks to K&B and their amazing assistants, they were able to get me back on track and on the road.
 10 stars!”

 Call or submit the form.
 We aim to respond within 15 minutes during working hours — confidentially and with no obligation.